Best Smart Locks with Apple Home Key 2026: Tap-to-Unlock Picks

 Does Apple Home Key work with any iPhone?

-Apple Home Key works with iPhone XS and later, running iOS 15.4 or later.
-It also works with Apple Watch Series 4 and later running watchOS 8.5 or later. iPhones older than XS do not have the NFC chip configuration required for Home Key Express Mode.
-If you have an older iPhone, you can still use the lock's app and HomeKit, but not the tap-to-unlock NFC feature.
+Apple Home Key works with iPhone XS and later running iOS 15.4 or later, and Apple Watch Series 4 and later running watchOS 8.5 or later.
+Older iPhones lack the NFC secure-element configuration needed for Express Mode and Home Key.
+If you have an older iPhone, you can still use the lock's app and HomeKit, but not tap-to-unlock NFC.

 Can I share Apple Home Key access with family members?

-Yes — through the Apple Home app, you can invite family members and guests to access your lock.
-They receive an invitation to the Home, accept it, and gain the ability to lock/unlock via the Home app.
-NFC Home Key credentials for the lock can be shared to their Apple Wallet.
-Access permissions can be set to full access, scheduled access (specific days and times), or notification-only.
-Revoking access removes it immediately — no waiting for physical key return.
+Yes.
+Through the Apple Home app, you invite family members to your Home, they accept, and they gain access via the Home app.
+NFC Home Key credentials can be shared to their Apple Wallet.
+Permissions can be set to full access, scheduled access (specific days and times), or notification-only.
+Revoking access is immediate — no waiting for a physical key return.

 What is the difference between HomeKit and Matter for smart locks?

-HomeKit is Apple's proprietary smart home protocol that works only within the Apple ecosystem.
-Matter is an open standard that works across Apple HomeKit, Google Home, Amazon Alexa, and SmartThings simultaneously.
-HomeKit-only locks (Schlage Encode Plus, Level Lock+) connect directly to your Apple home hub.
-Matter locks (Yale Assure Lock 2 Plus) connect to any Matter controller including Apple TV or HomePod.
-For Apple-only households, both work equally well.
-For mixed-platform households, Matter is meaningfully better because you do not need separate integrations for each platform.
+HomeKit is Apple's proprietary smart home protocol — Apple ecosystem only.
+Matter is an open standard that works across Apple HomeKit, Google Home, Amazon Alexa, and SmartThings at the same time.
+HomeKit-only locks (Schlage Encode Plus, Level Lock+) connect directly to an Apple home hub.
+Matter locks (Yale Assure Lock 2 Plus, Aqara U200) connect to any Matter controller — Apple TV, HomePod, Google Nest Hub, or SmartThings.
+For Apple-only households both work equally well; for mixed-platform households Matter is meaningfully better.

 How long do batteries last in Apple Home Key locks?

-Battery life varies significantly: Schlage Encode Plus → — 8-12 months on 4 AA batteries depending on NFC usage; Yale Assure Lock 2 Plus → — 9-12 months on 4 AA batteries; Level Lock+ → — 6-12 months on one CR2 battery; Aqara U200 → — 6-9 months via USB-C rechargeable; Lockly Visage → — 6-9 months on 4 AA batteries.
-All locks send low battery alerts via their apps and HomeKit.
-Apple Home Key's Express Mode works for up to 5 hours after the battery indicator hits zero on the Schlage — keep AA batteries → in your kitchen drawer.
+Battery life varies by lock: Schlage Encode Plus runs 8-12 months on 4 AA batteries depending on NFC usage; Yale Assure Lock 2 Plus runs 9-12 months on 4 AAs; Level Lock+ runs 6-12 months on one CR2 battery; Aqara U200 runs 6-9 months via USB-C rechargeable; Lockly Visage runs 6-9 months on 4 AAs.
+All locks send low-battery alerts via their apps and HomeKit.
+Express Mode keeps NFC tap-to-unlock working for up to 5 hours after the phone battery indicator hits zero — keep a spare set of batteries near the door.

-Get the Level Lock+ if your HOA prohibits exterior hardware changes, you want a lock that is completely invisible, or your household is Apple-exclusive and Apple Watch tap-to-unlock is your primary entry method.
+Get the Level Lock+ if HOA or condo board restricts exterior changes, you want the lock invisible, and your household is Apple-exclusive..

 Sources & Methodology

-This guide aggregates expert reviews and Apple ecosystem compatibility data from the following sources:
+- This guide aggregates expert reviews and Apple ecosystem compatibility data from twelve sources